 Sig.ra Zaira

-STRONG OPINIONS: This is probably my second-favorite movie, coming close on the heels of Buster Keaton’s The General.
+STRONG OPINIONS: This is one of my favorite movies, on par with Buster Keaton’s The General and Tinto’s La vacanza and some other gems along the lines of Flaming Fathers and Feed ’Em and Weep (the Marion Byron version).
 Why do I regard it so highly?
 Perhaps I shouldn’t, because it’s not perfect.
 There are a few clumsy moments and Laszlo is badly dubbed.
 But I still find it affecting.
 The highlight of the movie, for me, is certainly toward the end, as Teresa and Nino are in bed together talking about when the Pope arrested Marcantonio Raimondi.
 For my money, that is the most moving and evocative dialogue I have ever heard in any movie, in any play, in any novel.
 Not even in real life have I heard dialogue half as good as that.
 And it was so simple.
-The little chat about an outside subject revealed that, finally, after 20 years of marriage, the wife and husband had a new understanding of one another, and could relate on a far deeper level than ever before.
+The little chat about an outside subject reveals that, finally, after 20 years of marriage, the wife and husband have a new understanding of one another, and can relate on a far deeper level than ever before.
 The superficialities of the past 20 years are all gone, and they can speak now only on a more meaningful level.
 The mention of timelessness is the height of perfection — and the height of tragic irony.
 This scene is, I think, the most perfect moment I have ever encountered in any movie.
 It brings tears to my eyes every time and stirs emotions I don’t know how to describe.
 More than anything else, that is why I so love this movie.
 (To my ears the scene doesn’t work as well in the Italian dub.
 The timing of the two languages is different.
 A casually delivered line in English needs to be spoken at a mile a minute for a dub.
 Oh well.)
 I’ve lost count of the number of times I’ve seen The Key, and I never tire of it.
 I love showing it to people, largely because I get a kick out of their comments, which are usually similar — namely that, unlike any other films they’ve seen that deal with sex, The Key does not seem as though it was made by snickering adolescents; rather, it deals with the subject in a completely mature and unsensational way.

 VARYING OPINIONS: I checked for other people’s opinions on the Internet, and the few I found are all derisive.
 “Guy Grand” (probably no relation of Terry Southern) of Los Angeles wrote a completely negative review for IMDb.
 There’s another negative (and hopelessly inaccurate) review published at Elm Video.
 And a Brit named Edward Higgins publishes a web site called T and A Exhibition: The Films of Tinto Brass, in which he disparages all the Brass films he’s seen, and by implication all those he has not seen.
 I think I’ve found the common denominators here.
 The authors of the negative reviews are all fans of exploitation films.
 My friends and I, on the other hand, detest exploitation films; instead, we’re all big fans of Laurel and Hardy.
 I would argue that the exploitation buffs who hate The Key are unable to see the wood for the trees.
 They, of course, could turn that around and accuse me of being unable to see the trees for the wood.
 So although those who hate The Key and we who love The Key all physically watch the same movie, we don’t actually perceive it as the same movie at all.
 And there’s another reason for the disconnect, which is at least as deep: everything with the name “Tinto Brass” on it is now tainted by association with Caligula.
 Many people who seek out Brass’s movies do so only because they’re looking for a Caligula-like sleaze fest — and it’s normal human psychology to see what we’re looking for, rather than what’s actually there.
 (NOTE ADDED ON 2 DECEMBER 2007: More recent opinions published on the Internet are more varied.
 Thank goodness!
 Yet still, no one, but no one, will just go all out and admit that The Key is a great movie.
 Go for it, people, just admit it, even if the critics dismiss it and even though it never won an award and even though it was never released theatrically in the US.
 Despite all that, it’s still a great movie.)